Samsung Galaxy S25 Ultra vs. Galaxy S23 Ultra

 Samsung calls it 'AI Agents,' which are more tightly integrated into One UI 7.0 and can perform tasks between apps on behalf of the user.
 You can trigger AI Agents with a long press of the power button and choose it from the new interface.
 The phone also features an enhanced Circle to Search, which can now recognize even sounds in videos, conversational search, and lots more.

-Other changes to the interface on the S25 Ultra include Now Brief, which is on the home screen by default.
+Other changes to the interface on the S25 Ultra include Now Brief, which is something we ended up checking on a daily basis during our review.
 This gives you your Morning Brief before you start your day and an Evening Brief summarizing the day's events, reminders for upcoming events, and so on.
 Of course, you should also expect all the Galaxy AI features from the Galaxy S24 Ultra to make an appearance, too.

 Launching with Android 15 and Samsung’s One UI 7, the S25 Ultra will be getting seven years of OS upgrades and security patches.
 One of the biggest advantages of buying the latest smartphone is that you're guaranteed longer software updates.
 When you're spending north of $1,000 on a phone, you'd ideally want to get the most use out of it.
 The ability to get seven OS upgrades means you'll be able to enjoy all the benefits of future Android operating systems for a really long time.